 Economists challenge maxim: For inflation to go down, unemployment needs to go up

-Over the past couple of years, the Federal Reserve has been trying to lower inflation.
-And for decades, the conventional wisdom has been for inflation to go down, unemployment needs to go up.
-But now some economists are questioning that.
+Over the past couple of years, the Federal Reserve has been trying to lower inflation, and for decades, conventional wisdom has been for inflation to go down, unemployment needs to go up.
+Now some economists are questioning that.
 Here's Planet Money's Willa Rubin.

 WILLA RUBIN, BYLINE: The idea that there is a relationship between inflation and unemployment really got popularized with an economist named Bill Phillips.